numpy/numpy/doc/source/user/absolute-beginners-outline.rst

   - We can access the elements in the array using square brackets.
 When you're accessing elements, remember that indexing starts at 0.
 That means that, if you want to access the first element in your array, you'll be accessing element "0".

-  -How to make a NumPy array
+  - How to make a NumPy array

     - To make a NumPy array, you can use the function